Year 3

 The chicory was pushing through AGAIN.
 Eventually, between January up to 1st of March did I have about 2 harvests in total.
 Harvests were used in preparing soup, Chicory hamrolls in cheesesauce (Belgian delicacy) and a greater part frozen for later consumption.

-I also decided to try my hand on self-made hybrids.
+I also decided to try my hand on cultivating hybrids.

-I would be grafting some of the Coeur de Boeuf sapling onto some of the small remaining potatoes from last year (which I left in the ground).
+I would be grafting some of the Coeur de Boeuf saplings onto some of the small remaining potatoes from last year (which I left in the ground).

 That way I would create my own “Pomato” or “Potato and chips” plants.